relogX/restatic/README.md

 <br />
 </div>

-Relog consists of a lot of handy utilities, systems, and projects that are aimed at making people realize how easy it is to build seemingly complex components.
-All the projects are open sourced and fall under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-You can check out all the open source projects at [github.com/relogHQ](https://github.com/relogHQ).
+[Relog](https://relog.in) is an initiative that aims to transform engineering education and provide high-quality engineering courses, projects, and resources to the community.
+To better understand all the common systems, we aim to build our own replicated utilities, for example, a load balancer, static file server, API rate limiter, etc. All the projects fall under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), and you can find their source code at [github.com/relogHQ](https://github.com/relogHQ).

 ##  License
 Restatic is under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)